New Mexico Is Quietly Building a Semiconductor Future.

 Intel's Longest-Running U.S. Fab

-Intel's Rio Rancho campus has operated continuously since 1980, making it one of the most experienced chip manufacturing sites in the nation and a proven long-term anchor for semiconductor careers in the state.
+Intel's Rio Rancho campus has operated continuously since 1980 — 44 years — making it one of the most experienced and stable chip manufacturing sites in the nation.
+With over 1,700 direct employees and hundreds of supplier jobs, Intel is a proven, long-term anchor for semiconductor careers that is not subject to the construction-phase volatility of newer fabs.

 National Lab Research Ecosystem